schmidtseb/japanese-reader/arc42.md

 -   **API Key Exposure/Management:** A default API key embedded at build time could be extracted from the static JS files.
 The reliance on users providing their own key is a significant hurdle for non-technical users.
 -   **Gemini API Changes/Costs:** The application is tightly coupled to the Gemini API.
 Breaking changes in the API or its pricing model could render the app unusable or expensive.
--   **`localStorage` Limitations:** A user with a very large history of saved texts could potentially exceed the browser's `localStorage` quota, leading to data loss or errors.
+-   **IndexedDB Complexity:** While abstracted by `db.ts`, IndexedDB has complexities (e.g., versioning, transaction management) that can be a source of bugs if not handled carefully.
 -   **SRS Algorithm Rigidity:** The custom SRS algorithm in `srs.ts` is based on fixed intervals.
 More advanced systems use dynamic intervals based on performance, which could provide better learning outcomes.

 ### Technical Debt

 -   **Simplified Furigana Logic:** The comment in `Furigana.tsx` notes that the okurigana-aware parsing is "simplified and might have edge cases."
 This could lead to incorrect furigana rendering for complex words.
--   **SRS Migration Logic:** The presence of migration logic in `appDataContext.tsx` implies a past breaking change in the data model.
-If future changes occur, this migration path could become more complex.
 -   **Lack of Unit/Integration Tests:** The codebase does not contain any test files.
 This increases the risk of regressions when making changes.
-Key logic, especially in `srs.ts` and the context reducers, should be unit tested.
+Key logic, especially in `srs.ts`, `db.ts`, and the context reducers, should be unit tested.

 ---